Athenaeum Club, London: References to the Club

 And always place the knives and forks in order mathematical.

 In 1853, Charles Manby Smith noted the importance of the club: "from having been wise enough to join the grocer's Plum-pudding Club, they shall end by becoming prosperous enough to join the Whittington Club, or the Gresham Club, or the Athenaeum Club, or the Travellers' Club; or the House of Commons, or the House of Lords either."

 The hall of the club in 1841.
 The statue of Venus can be seen in its present position on the far wall, but the two statues seen on either side of the staircase were later removed.

+In Time of Hope, the first novel of his sequence Strangers and Brothers, C.P.
+Snow sets part of chapter XLIII in the Athenaeum.